rOpenGov/helsinki/README.md

 remotes::install_github("ropengov/helsinki")
 ```

-### Simple example
+### Using the package

-Load the package, list available features from HSY and download the 20th
+As a simple example we load the package, list available features from
+Helsinki Region Environmental Services HSY WFS API and download the 20th
 feature from that list:

 ``` r